 - USAV/Badger Region parent members are allowed on the playing surface to retrieve balls during warm-ups

-- USAV/ Badger Region parent members can line judge during assigned “work” matches after completing the training module.
+- USAV/ Badger Region parent members can line judge, score/libero track or serve as a second referee during assigned “work” matches after completing the training module.
 To register for the training click here.

 - USAV/ Badger Region parent members may decide to continue to be involved after their players “graduate” and become USAV Certified Officials – maybe once their son or daughter has completed their career on the junior circuit.